top of page

 Patches allow testosterone to be absorbed by the skin.
 Patches are applied daily.

-Testosterone injections, usually in the upper buttock, are typically given every 1-2 weeks by your doctor or self-administered.
-Long lasting, 10 week injections are available at the office
+Testosterone injections, usually in the upper buttock, are typically given every 1-2 weeks by your doctor.

 In your mouth, the tablet is applied to the gum, where testosterone is absorbed over a 12-hour period.